The Internet is at a tipping point, something you've probably never heard of is coming next.

 Products that will emerge over the coming year using this technology will not store your messages, they simply route messages from one peer to another, and everything is encrypted.

 Paired with decentralized storage we are on the verge of a breakthrough in robust messaging systems online.

-As news continues to break you might find your way to the doorstep of Web3, but can these decentralized platforms really compete?
+As news continues to break you might find your way to the doorstep of a decentralized social platform, but can they really compete?

 They can - and they will.

 Now for the good news?
-Change is coming with decentralized products like Profile:
+Change is coming with decentralized products.

 This information might be new to you, but projects began exploring this space many years ago and free open software is available for developers today.

 The catalyst necessary to spark the migration to an open decentralized internet is happening now, right before our eyes.